Sikh American Legal Defense and Education Fund

-The Sikh American Legal Defense and Education Fund (SALDEF) is a national civil rights and educational organization in the United States.
-SALDEF is a national 50(c)3 non-profit, nonpartisan, membership-based body.
+The Sikh American Legal Defense and Education Fund (SALDEF) is a national non-profit civil rights and educational organization in the United States.
+SALDEF is a 501(c)3 non-profit membership-based body that protects and promotes civil rights of Sikh Americans through advocacy, education, and media relations.

-Mission

-SALDEF's mission is to protect the civil rights of Sikh Americans and ensure a fostering environment in the United States for future generations.
-SALDEF empowers Sikh Americans through legal assistance, educational outreach, legislative advocacy, and media relations.

 History

 In 1996, SALDEF began as the Sikh Mediawatch and Resource Task Force (SMART), an all-volunteer organization.
-During its inception years, SALDEF's primary focus was on media analysis and education.
-However, based on the needs of the Sikh American community, SMART immediately began responding to civil rights, legislative, employment, and accommodation issues.
-In November 2004, SMART changed its name to SALDEF.
-SALDEF currently maintains a professionally staffed national office in Washington, DC.
-Furthermore, SALDEF has several Regional Directors and local representatives across the country.
-Additionally, SALDEF's office of legal affairs handles legal matters affecting Sikh and other ethnic or religious minority Americans.
+During its inception years, its primary focus was on media analysis and education.

+SALDEF's mission is to protect the civil rights of Sikh Americans and ensure a fostering environment in the United States for future generations.

+In November 2004, SMART changed its name to SALDEF, which has an national office in Washington, DC.

 Activities

 Legal aid

-SALDEF's Office of Legal Affairs provides free legal assistance on civil rights and civil liberties issues.
-The Office of Legal Affairs consists of volunteer attorneys across the U.S., many of whom contribute their pro bono time from their law firms to SALDEF.
-SALDEF also collaborates with and retains law firms to pursue litigation.
+It provides free legal assistance on civil rights and civil liberties issues like:

-SALDEF's Office of Legal Affairs provides legal assistance for the following issues: